apostrophecms/apostrophe-passport/README.md

 ## Where do I `require` the passport strategy?

 You don't.
 Apostrophe does it for you.
+You pass its configuration in the `options` key, and sometimes also the `authenticate` key if it has options that must be passed to its `authenticate` middleware, as with Google (you'll see this in its documentation).

 ## How do users log in?